aWIPS Profiles

 Step 3

-In the Edit aWIPS Profile window that appears, make the necessary changes and click Save.
+In the Edit aWIPS Profile window that opens, make the necessary changes and click Save.

 Note

-The profile is saved and pushed to all the devices that are assigned to the given aWIPS profile.
+After the profile saves, it pushes to all devices assigned to the aWIPS profile.

 Note

-In the Configure Threshold column, for the chosen aWIPS signature, if you enter a threshold value that is out of the specified range, an error message appears on the top of the Edit aWIPs Profile window to enter the correct value within the specified range.
+In the Configure Threshold column for the selected aWIPS signature, if a threshold value outside the specified range is entered, an error message appears on the top of the Edit aWIPs Profile window requesting the correct value within the specified range.

 This procedure describes how to delete an aWIPS profile from Catalyst Center.